Student Transportation Practices

 5. Daycare Service : The following daycare information will apply.

 department will regard a student’s daycare location as their residence

 for the purpose of transportation if requested by the parent/guardian.

 It is necessary that the daycare be located in the same school

-attendance area as the child is attending and in the case of
+attendance area as the child is attending.
+Transportation will be

 provided from the student’s home or daycare if distance requirements are

 met as well.

 B. The pickup and drop-off bus stop may not vary from

 day to day but must be the same location every morning and every